DeepanChakravarthiPadmanabhan/marine-debris-fls-datasets/README.md

 # Forward-Looking Sonar Marine Debris Datasets
 Marine-Debris Datasets captured with a Forward-Looking Sonar in a water tank and turntable using an ARIS Explorer 3000 Sonar.

+# SSD trained weights

+The weights of SSD trained with different backbones such as VGG16, ResNet20, MobileNet, DenseNet121, SqueezeNet, and MiniXception are available [here](https://github.com/DeepanChakravarthiPadmanabhan/model-weights/releases/tag/v2.0.0)

 # Watertank Dataset

 The full dataset release containing marine debris in the OSL water tank can be found [here](https://github.com/mvaldenegro/marine-debris-fls-datasets/releases/tag/watertank-v1.0).